 Click the "Convert" button to begin converting your selected Spotify tracks into WAV files.
 ViWizard will process the music quickly, delivering high-quality files.
 Once the conversion is done, you can find your new WAV files in the output folder, ready to be transferred and played on any compatible device or player.

-Part 3: How to Rip WAV Files from Spotify
+Part 3: How to Rip Spotify Music to WAV Files

 While converting directly with ViWizard Spotify Music Converter is the fastest way, you can also record Spotify music manually using audio recording software.
 These music rippers let you capture playback in real-time and save it in WAV format — great if you want more control over editing.